 Purpose: to ensure that no talented individual is excluded because of financial circumstances and that no student experiences financial hardship whilst in residence.

 - increasing our student support funds so we can offer “top up” bursaries

 It is important for us to ensure we have sufficient funds for student support so that no talented individual is prevented from attending because of financial background and no student suffers financial hardship whilst in residence.
 We believe financial worries should not impact on a Trinity Hall student’s Cambridge experience.

 Until 1998 many students received a Cambridge education for free: local education authorities provided grants for living costs and the central government covered tuition costs.
 Today, students have to pay tuition fees of £9,000 per year and many take out loans to cover their living costs.
 It is not unusual for undergraduates to leave University with debts of £50,000.

-Typically, at Trinity Hall, every year around one third of resident members will benefit from some form of financial support from the College, on top of the investment the College makes in subsidising every student’s teaching costs.
-Over £500,000 was spent last year on graduate and undergraduate student support.
+Typically, at Trinity Hall, every year around one-third of resident members will benefit from some form of financial support from the College, on top of the investment the College makes in subsidising every student’s teaching costs.
+Over £500,000 was spent last year on postgraduate and undergraduate student support.
 It is vital that we continue to ensure we have sufficient funds available.

 Types of student support

 There are four types of student support:

 - Studentships – to cover the costs of all fees or part fees and/or maintenance for new students

 - Hardship Grants – to provide hardship funding for current students, as a result of unexpected financial difficulties